 We appreciate these documents are not always easy to understand, so please contact us if you need any assistance.
 All meetings will be undertaken via teleconference.

 The documents on the right hand side of this page are in PDF-only format.
 If you have trouble opening or viewing a PDF document, contact us and we will arrange to provide the information in a format that suits your needs.
-See Council's accessibility page for further details.
+You can find out more about this on our accessibility web page.

 Information in community languages is available from Moreland Language Link.